Marjorie Taylor Greene fans cheered low vaccination rate in Alabama, which tossed 65,000 doses

 But frustrations in the state have mounted as the rest of the country creeps ahead in the effort to curb the virus with vaccines.

-Last month, Gov. Kay Ivey (R) targeted the unvaccinated, saying she’s run out of ideas for how to persuade them.
+Last month, Gov. Kay Ivey (R) targeted the unvaccinated, saying she has run out of ideas for how to persuade them.

 “It’s time to start blaming the unvaccinated folks, not the regular folks,” she said.
 “It’s the unvaccinated folks that are letting us down.”